asjad99/Machine-Learning-GYM/README.md

 you can utilize tools and methods (like Python scripts) to help you analyze them and present your findings in a report.
 This allows you to take data no one would bother looking at and make it both clear and actionable.

+Clean and wrangle data into a usable state

+> Data engineers make sure the data the organization is using is clean, reliable, and prepped for whatever use cases may present themselves.
+Data engineers wrangle data into a state that can then have queries run against it by data scientists.

+> Data Formats should be easy for computers to parse, people to read and widely used by systems in production.
+The computations we perform must be reproducible and tweakable.
+Data Pipelines need to be documented.

 #### Learning the tools

 | Notebook                 | Description | Code |